abarbanell-cortexia/image-tagging-docs/tagging-tool.md

 - dog fouling
 - leaves

-The complete list of litter is available in the application or [here](categories.md)
+The complete list of litter categories is available in the application or [here](categories.md)

 ## Interface

 The main interface looks like the image below.
 You'll find:

 - on the top the tools bar
-- on the left you have menus (no need to modify something there project is already set up) and the preview of the images with their stats (explanation below).
+- on the left you have menus (no need to modify something there, the project is already set up) and the preview of the images with their stats (explanation below).
-- on the right you find the different tag (litters types).
+- on the right you find the different tags (litter categories).
 - In the center you have the image to tag.

 ![interface of VoTT app](images/vott-interface.png)